BenedictusAryo/k0s-cluster-bootstrap/docs/CLOUDFLARE_TUNNEL_GITOPS_SETUP.md

 Use **Token + Gateway HTTPRoutes** (Method 2):
 1. Keep token-based tunnel (simpler) but point the wildcard route to `cloudflare-gateway`
 2. Manage every hostname—infra + Knative—via HTTPRoutes stored in Git
-3. Knative keeps creating URLs like `my-app.default.benedict-aryo.com`; the Gateway pass-through sends them to Kourier automatically
+3. Knative keeps creating URLs like `my-app.default.benedict-aryo.com`; the Gateway pass-through sends them to Istio automatically
 4. ✅ Full GitOps control of ingress without touching Cloudflare after day one

 You get 90% of the config-based benefits while staying in the simple token mode.